“All that we see or seem is but a dream within a dream.” — Edgar Allan Poe

 In Let’s Scare Jessica To Death, A large case for Duncan’s upright acoustic bass appears as if it were a mammoth coffin.

 A seemingly serene lake like a quiet untasted drink, becomes the whispers of a depth, a frightening, foreboding abyss that holds the suggestion of a watery graveyard.

-The cluttered sinister attic room, filled with memorabilia, the oval pitted, stained and fading portrait of The Bishop girl who bares the striking resemblance to Emily.
+The cluttered sinister attic room, filled with memorabilia, the oval pitted, stained, and a fading portrait of The Bishop girl who bares a striking resemblance to Emily.